 White dead nettle (Lamium album) One of many mint family plants found in Britain.
 Earthy aromatics when crushed.
 Large, white, two lipped flowers full of sweet nectar if you beat the bees to it!

 Japanese knotweed (Fallopia japonica) The scurge of home owners, but a great edible for savoury and sweet dishes and drinks.
+You may like this knotweed and beetroot relish recipe.
 Masses of upright bamboo-like stems, full of resveratrol, also present in red grape skins.
 Shoots come up from April!

 Rosebay willowherb (Chamerion angustifolium) One of two willowherb species that offer asparagus-like stems.
 No leaf rosettes, its stems from creeping rhizomes appear from late March.
 Spiralling narrow leaves, purple / pink flowers with four petals, on conical looking, tapering spikes.

 Greater willowherb (Epilobium hirsutum) Has opposite leaves on the stem, distinguishing it from rosebay.
 It has thicker stems.
 Also grows in dense stands from creeping rhizomes.
 Loves riverbanks.

 Flowering currant (Ribes sanguineum) More of an urban forage, this plant is a favourite of gardeners for its drooping racemes of aromatic, often brightly coloured flowers.
 If you live in town or city, spring foraging trips can almost be guaranteed to provide opportunity to harvest the flowers.
 The dark blue berries that follow are bland, but rich in pectin.

 Violets (Viola species) Often carpets woodland floors and shady spots.
 Evergreen heart shaped leaves.
 Gorgeous ‘love heart’ scented blue-purple flowers in March.
 White and pink forms exist.
 For a quick violet vinegar recipe, check this out!